 - Supplemental insurance for deductibles: People often choose the health insurance plan with the lowest monthly premium.
 The kicker is that those plans usually come with the highest deductible or out-of-pocket costs.
 Supplemental plans for you deductible are a great way to keep yourself protected in case of a medical emergency.

-How Supplemental Health Insurance Works
+How Does Supplemental Health Insurance Work?

 The different types of supplemental insurance may offer different payout structures, but each plan will work similarly to how your regular health insurance plan works.